 What's up with that?
-Oh, and Peacock is also lacking Seinfeld, which is currently on Hulu.
+Oh, and Peacock is also lacking Seinfeld, which is currently on Netflix.
 Its absence is utterly perplexing.

 Peacock TV talk shows

-Unlike Netflix, HBO Max and Hulu, Peacock will have nightly talk shows, with access to The Tonight Show Starring Jimmy Fallon and Late Night with Seth Myers.
+Unlike Netflix, HBO Max and Hulu, Peacock streams nightly talk shows, with access to The Tonight Show Starring Jimmy Fallon and Late Night with Seth Myers.

 Peacock TV sports programming

 Peacock is trying to differentiate itself from the pack by pushing hard on sports.
-Not only will it have the Tokyo Olympics in 2021, there will be complete coverage of the build up to the 2022 winter games.
+Not only did it have coverage of the Tokyo Olympics in 2021, there will be complete coverage of the 2022 Winter Olympics.

 Peacock is now the exclusive live streaming home of the series PFT Live with Mike Florio, which adapts the site Profootballtalk.com into a sports talk show.
 Chris Simms, Peter King and Rodney Harrison have stayed on.